 MA supervisory committees consist of three faculty members, the majority of whom must be tenure-line faculty in the Department of Linguistics.
-If faculty members outside the University of Utah serve as members of supervisory committee, the outside members' CVs must be submitted to the Graduate Advisor along with the "Request for Supervisory Committee" form for approval.
 In the case of a three-person committee, two of the members must be tenure-line faculty in the Department of Linguistics; if a student has more than three Supervisory Committee members, the required number of tenure-line faculty from the Department of Linguistics will increase.
 See Section 8.4 for a list of tenure-line faculty in the Department of Linguistics.
 Graduate students who wish to request exceptions should contact the Graduate Advisor.